cellinacywinska/bobyard-comments/README.md

 # Bobyard - Comments Application

 This is the comments application made for the Bobyard coding assesement.
-The backend is buit with FastAPI and PostgreSQL as the database.
+The backend is built with FastAPI and PostgreSQL as the database.
 The frontend is built with React with Typescript and TailwindCSS.

 https://github.com/user-attachments/assets/22a59e87-2d2f-4530-b590-4cf7f97e7e59